avantgardian/testing-playground/README.md

    - WebdriverIO with Page Object Model
    - Cypress with Custom Commands
    - TestCafe with Cross-browser Support
+   - Playwright with Modern Testing Features

 ## Development Notes

-- The project uses a local HTTP server (port 8080) for Cypress and TestCafe tests
+- The project uses a local HTTP server (port 51564) for Cypress, TestCafe, and Playwright tests
 - WebdriverIO tests use file:// protocol for local testing
 - All test suites are configured for headless execution
 - Custom commands and helpers are implemented for common test operations
 - Screenshots are captured on test failures (all frameworks)
+- Playwright provides built-in test reporting and debugging tools

 ## Technical Details